 4. Triceps Kickbacks

 The fat that gets accumulated around the triceps results in bingo wings and makes wearing those sexy tanks very difficult.
-Triceps kickbacks can give you amazing triceps.
+Tricep exercises like triceps kickbacks can give you amazing upper arms.

 How To Do Tricep Kickbacks